 Individuals providing services for participants self-directing their services must meet the standards 1 through 7 noted above and submit forms and documentation as required by the Fiscal Management Service (FMS) agency.
 FMS must ensure the individual or entity performing the service meets the qualifications.

-- 1. DDA for approval of Housing Support Professional - 2.
-Fiscal Management Service providers for participants self-directing services
+1. DDA for approval of Housing Support Professional

+2. Fiscal Management Service providers for participants self-directing services

-- 1. DDA Initial and at least every three years - 2.
-FMS prior to initial service delivery and continuing thereafter
+2. FMS - prior to initial service delivery and continuing thereafter